protesilaos/hack-font-mod/README.md

 * * *

-This is a monospaced typeface I use as my fallback option in my GNU/Linux setup.
+This is a monospaced typeface I use as a fallback option in my GNU/Linux setup.
 It contains a set of glyphs that slightly differentiate it from the upstream distribution.
 The source of the patched glyphs is (1) version `3.000` of [upstream Hack](https://github.com/source-foundry/Hack), (2) the [alt-hack repository](https://github.com/source-foundry/alt-hack) provided by the authors of Hack itself, (3) version `1.3` of upstream Hack.